umrlastig/pegazus-ontology/ontology/documentation/addresses/land_registry_landmarks_extension/plots_sparql_requests.md

-# SPARQL request of the PLot modelet
+# SPARQL requests of the Land Registry Landmarks extension

 ## 1. Which are the plots located in a given commune/section of a commune ?
 * List of plots in Gentilly